Contributing to Imbo

 Pull requests on GitHub

 If you want to send a pull request, please do so from a publicly available fork of Imbo, using a feature branch with a self descriptive name.
-The pull request should be sent to the develop branch.
+The pull request should be sent to the main branch.
 If your pull request is fixing an open issue from the issue tracker your branch can be named after the issue number, for instance issue-312.